UstunYildirim/MNIST/README.md

 # MNIST
-Various different methods applied on the MNIST database
+In this project, I practice implementing various different methods for Digit Recognition (using the MNIST database) without use of high level libraries.
+Apart from visualization libraries, only numpy is used.

 Data is taken from http://yann.lecun.com/exdb/mnist/index.html